ttopper/CPSC128/docs/04_Repetition/70_Exercise_Sheet_3.md

 Done my PASAT!
 How did I do?
 ```

-7. Write a program that converts a number from a decimal number to a number in Kaktovik (base 20) using the following pseudocode.
+7. Write a program that converts a number from a decimal number to a number in binary using the following pseudocode.

 ```plaintext
 1. Divide the decimal number by the value of the new base (i.e. 2 for binary)